anthology-inc/at23-power-automate-workshop/README.md

 19. In Postman, update the `studentId` and `documentId` to values from a record in your Anthology Student enviroment
 20. `Manually` test the flow
 21. Invoke the requst in Postman
+22. Verify that the approval request includes the appropriate values from the Anthology Student API requests